JordanMartinez/purescript-jordans-reference/21-Hello-World/06-Application-Structure/src/01-Monads-and-Effects.md

-# Monads and Effects
+# Monads, Effects, and Capabilities

 Monads represent sequential computation via `bind`/`>>=`: "do X, and once finished, do Y".
 In our previous example/explanation from `Hello World/Prelude/Control-Flow/How the Computer Executes FP Programs.md`, we implied that `Box` could be used to "compute" something.
 In that example, however, it merely acted as a wrapper around values and functions.
 When we covered `Effect` and `Aff` in their respective folder, we saw that conceptually they operated very similar to `Box`.
-However, they actually interacted with the real world: the console actually printed values to the screen.

-Still, our `Box`/`Effect`/`Aff` examples did not make it clear how `Monad`s could be a "computation" because we aren't using functions of the type `(a -> Box b)`. `bind`/`>>=` insures that one computation occurs before another (i.e. sequential computation), but it does not define what kinds of computation are done.
-Thus, we must explain what "effects" are.
+Still, our `Box`/`Effect`/`Aff` examples did not make it clear how `Monad`s could be a "computation."
+While `bind`/`>>=` insures that one computation occurs before another (i.e. sequential computation), it does not define what kinds of computation are done.
+Thus, we must explain what "effects"/"capabilities" are.

+For the rest of this folder, we'll use the terms, "effects" and "capabilties," interchangeably.
+Lowercased "effect" refers to something different than the `Effect` monad.

-## Effects
+## Effects / Capabilities

 To understand what we mean by "effects" (and due to license-related things), read through the first two sentences of [Monad transformers, free monads, mtl, laws and a new approach](https://ocharles.org.uk/posts/2016-01-26-transformers-free-monads-mtl-laws.html), then continue reading this page.

-### Examples of Effects
+### Examples of Effects / Capabilities

-Effects can be grouped together into type class functions that define computations which `bind` executes in a sequential manner.
+Capabilities can be grouped together into type class functions that define computations which `bind` executes in a sequential manner.
 These type classes are specialized; they are designed to do one thing very very well.

-So what kind of "effects" can we have?
-Let's now give some examples via the table of `Monad Transformers` (defined next) below:
+So what kind of "capabilities" can we have?
+Let's now give some examples via the table below:

 | When we want a type of computation (effect) that... | ... we expect to use functions named something like ... | ... which are best abstracted together in a type class called...
 | - | - | - |